bevyengine/bevy/examples/README.md

 ### Old phones

-In its examples, Bevy targets the minimum Android API that Play Store  <!-- markdown-link-check-disable -->
-[requires](https://developer.android.com/distribute/best-practices/develop/target-sdk) to upload and update apps. <!-- markdown-link-check-enable -->
+In its examples, Bevy targets the minimum Android API that Play Store [requires](https://developer.android.com/google/play/requirements/target-sdk) to upload and update apps.
 Users of older phones may want to use an older API when testing.
 By default, Bevy uses [`GameActivity`](https://developer.android.com/games/agdk/game-activity), which only works for Android API level 31 and higher, so if you want to use older API, you need to switch to `NativeActivity`.

 To use `NativeActivity`, you need to edit it in `cargo.toml` manually like this: